aws-samples/serverless-test-samples/typescript-test-samples/lambda-handler-dynamodb/README.md

 ### Description

 In this pattern you develop a Lambda function that makes calls to Amazon DynamoDB using an AWS SDK.
-Your tests invoke the handler function method on your local desktop passing to it a synthetic event as a parameter.
+Your tests invoke the handler function method on your local desktop, passing it a synthetic event as a parameter.
 The handler function executes within your local desktop environment.
-When the SDK invokes the Amazon DynamoDB table, they uses your AWS credentials contained in your local environment.
+When the SDK invokes the Amazon DynamoDB table, it uses the [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) contained in your local environment, typically as environment variables.
 The SDK calls resources deployed to the cloud.

-In this pattern, we have used AWS CDK(Cloud Development Kit) for infrastructure as code but it can be also be done using SAM, Serverless Framework, CloudFormation and Terraform.
+In this sample, we have used AWS CDK (Cloud Development Kit) for infrastructure as code but the pattern can be also be used with a variety of systems including SAM, Serverless Framework, CloudFormation and Terraform.
 This pattern simplifies the process of attaching a debugger to the handler code.
 You may generate synthetic events using several methods including the ‘sam local generate-event’ command, by copying event template samples in the AWS Lambda console test section, or by printing events to CloudWatch logs.

 ![Test Pattern](img/pattern_02_lambda_handler_test.png)

+### Limitations

+The IAM policies contained in your local environment variables may differ from those contained in the execution role attached to the Lambda function in the AWS cloud environment.
+Therefore this pattern may not accurately test IAM permissions.
+You may mitigate this risk by using the [IAM Roles Anywhere](https://docs.aws.amazon.com/rolesanywhere/latest/userguide/introduction.html) service to obtain temporary security credentials for the same execution role that the Lambda function uses in the cloud context.
+This service is open source and you may [view the code on GitHub](https://github.com/aws/rolesanywhere-credential-helper).

 [Top](#contents)
 ---

 ## About this Example

-This example contains an [AWS Lambda](https://aws.amazon.com/lambda/) and [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) table core resources.
+This example contains an [AWS Lambda](https://aws.amazon.com/lambda/) function and [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) table as core resources.

 AWS CDK is used to deploy the AWS Lambda function and Amazon DynamoDB table.
-The AWS Lambda function generates an item in the json format and put this item in the DynamoDB table using AWS SDK.
+The AWS Lambda function generates an item in the JSON format and writes this item to the DynamoDB table using the AWS SDK.
 The DynamoDB table item is a JSON object with format:

 ```json
 {